Cloud V2 for Administrators

 Choose and configure an identity provider (see Identity Providers).

 Retrieve the info required to configure Coveo Cloud to rely on your trusted identity provider for providing user authentication information.

 If you want the identity provider to encrypt its assertions, provide it with the Coveo Cloud public certificate.

 Add your email address as an organization user and test your configuration by logging in.

 Once you configure a SSO for your organization, users accessing a hosted search page of this organization are automatically redirected to the SSO login page (see Access a Search Page).
 Therefore, after configuring your SSO, promptly invite your users as SSO users of this organization (see Logging in to Coveo Cloud).
-Otherwise, users will enter their identity provider credentials, but access to the hosted search page will not be allowed since there will be no Coveo Cloud SSO user corresponding to the provided credentials.
+Otherwise, users will enter their identity provider credentials, but access to the hosted search page won’t be allowed since there will be no Coveo Cloud SSO user corresponding to the provided credentials.

 Linking to a OneLogin identity set isn’t supported yet.

 Identity providers configured to work together with Coveo Cloud sign the assertions they issue to confirm they indeed sent this data.

 In addition to the assertion signature, you could choose to configure your identity provider so that it also encrypts its assertions.
 An encrypted assertion can only be decrypted by parties that have the required certificate to do so; this protects the private user data that may be included in this assertion, such as the user’s name and email address.
-Such protection reinforces the trust between the identity provider and the service provider, but it is not required in the Coveo Cloud SSO context since all communications happen on a secured TLS channel.
+Such protection reinforces the trust between the identity provider and the service provider, but it’s not required in the Coveo Cloud SSO context since all communications happen on a secured TLS channel.

 However, since Coveo’s private key is required to decrypt an assertion, you can’t use a debugging tool and inspect the assertion content.
 Assertion encryption may therefore hinder debugging.

 You can implement assertion encryption by providing your identity provider with the Coveo Cloud public certificate (see Encrypt Okta Assertions, Encrypt OneLogin Assertions, Encrypt PingOne Assertions, and Encrypt Custom Identity Provider Assertions).